griffio/griffio.github.io/knowledgebase.md

 - What is my threshold for productivity?
 Totally remote, Commute some of the week?
 Commute nearer?
 - Team as Small social network - people share on twitter and message each other out-of-band communication.
+- Some companies adopt remote, others were born remote
+- Just write everything down even when in same office space

-- Some companies adopt remote, others were born remote Create a new chat channel for a specific client - everyone involved jumps in.
+Create a new chat channel for a specific client - everyone involved jumps in.

 Chat channel - able pick up more “over-heard” chatter and listen into conversations.